tlvlp/iot-reporting-service/README.md

 - Generates rolling averages for HOURLY, DAILY, WEEKLY, MONTHLY, YEARLY scopes

 ## Building and publishing JAR + Docker image
-This project is using the using the [Palantir Docker Gradle plugin](https://github.com/palantir/gradle-docker).
+This project is using the [Palantir Docker Gradle plugin](https://github.com/palantir/gradle-docker).
 All configuration can be found in the [Gradle build file](build.gradle) file and is recommended to be run with the docker/dockerTagsPush task.